-In August I have decided to use both my Spending Tracker app and Monzo card to both track my spending and allocate myself a weekly budget.
+In August, I decided to use my Spending Tracker app and Monzo card to track my spending and allocate a weekly budget.
 I set up my rent and credit card payments to leave my bank account on the 1st day of every month.
-I also have all payments set up in my spending tracker app so I know how much I have left to spend each month.
-For the first time ever, I have set up weekly spending pots in Monzo so I know how much I have to spend each week.
-In August I have allocated myself £200 to spend each week (this is to include travel, food, going out etc).
+I also have all payments set up in my spending tracker app, so I know how much I have left to spend each month.
+I have set up weekly spending pots in Monzo for the first time ever, so I know how much I have to spend each week.
+In August, I allocated myself £200 to spend each week (this is to include travel, food, going out etc.).
 I will let you know how this goes at the end of the month!

 Both of my brothers and their families are incredibly health-conscious when it comes to their diet.
 Somehow, that managed to elude me over the years.
 My brother Denny Ledger has been promoting all of the benefits of a plant-based diet to me.
 So August is a month I am going to dedicate to Wellness.

-For the first time in my life, I had an asthma attack brought on hayfever in July (no doubt pollution too).
-I had to call an ambulance to London Bridge and spent an evening being nebulised and am back on steroids.
+For the first time in my life, I had an asthma attack brought on hay fever in July (no doubt pollution too).
+I had to call an ambulance to London Bridge, spent an evening being nebulised, and am back on steroids.

-August for me is a month to look at diet, how this affects our emotional and physical health, as well as general wellness.
+August, for me, is a month to look at diet and how this affects our emotional and physical health and general wellness.

 Friendships past and present